evelynfoy/southern-cross-equestrian-center/README.md

 ### [ContactUs Tablet Wireframe](docs/wireframes/ContactUs-Tablet.png "Home Tablet wireframe")
 ### [ContactUs Phone Wireframe](docs/wireframes/ContactUs-Phone.png "Home Phone wireframe")

-After discussions with my mentor I decided to change the design a bit and move the images down to the sections ares to make them more interesting and I also left them larger and a more natural rectangular shape.
-I also changed the design from a three page site to a single page site again on advice from my mentor to make it more suitable for scrolling down on a phone.
+On commencement of the project and after discussions with my mentor, I decided to change the design a bit and move the images down to the section areas to make them more interesting.
+I also left them larger and a more natural rectangular shape.

+I had originally designed this to have three separate pages but changed it on the advice of my mentor as it provides a better mobile first experiance for the user.
+Each section leads to the next leading to the invited conclusion of them making contact.

 ## Features

-The site consists of a single scrollable page with a hero image, an navigation bar, various content featuring images, a gallery section and a contact us section which also includes contact details, directions a map and a submit form for questions.
+The site consists of a single scrollable page with a hero image, an navigation bar, various content featuring images, a gallery section and a contact us section which also includes contact details, directions, a map and a submit form for questions.

 ### Existing Features

 - __Navigation Bar__

-  - Featured at the top of the page, the full responsive navigation bar includes links to the top or home section, Gallery and Contact Us sections.
+  - Featured at the top of the page, the fullly responsive navigation bar includes links to the top or home section, Gallery and Contact Us sections.
   - This allows the user to easily scroll down through the content.
-The back to top link is available after each section.
+The 'back to top' link is available after each section.

-  - I had originally designed this to have three separate pages but changed it on the advice of my mentor as it provides a better mobile first experiance for the user.
-  - Each section leads to the next leading to the invited conclusion of them making contact.

 ![Nav Bar](docs/images/NavBar.png)